mohammed-adl/mohammed-adl/README.md

 ## Hi there 👋

-I'm Mohamed, a full-stack developer who builds real-time web applications.
-I work with React, Next.js, and Node.js to create interactive experiences with live data, authentication systems, and scalable backends.
+I'm **Mohamed**, a full-stack developer specializing in **real-time, scalable web applications**.
+I work with **React, Next.js, and Node.js** to build interactive platforms with authentication, live data, and modern UI.

+---

 ### 🔧 Technologies & Tools